Definition of “deferred action”

 How about the Dream Act and other paths to Green Card?

 As an immigration lawyer, this is something that we need to think about.
 Or alternatively, is this just the beginning?
 Will the Dream Act finally pass after the election?
-Will someone eligible for the deferred action eventually be eligible for either types of immigration status if the requirements are met such as a marriage green card?
+Will someone eligible for the deferred action eventually be eligible for any types of immigration status?
 Or if they are an investor and would like to invest in a business so that they may be eligible for an E2 Treaty Investor visa?
-Alternatively, if they graduate college and receive a job offer, can this person that is on deferred action eventually change their status to an H1B visa?
-Or better yet, they have reached the top of their field and would like to self-petition to an EB1 Extraordinary Ability.
+Alternatively, if they graduate college and receive a job offer, can this person that is on deferred action eventually change their status to other employment based immigration?
+Or better yet, they have reached the top of their field, can they change their status for some types of self-sponsored green card such as EB1 Extraordinary Ability.
 In other words, will eventually the other immigration laws that afford immigration status in the US be extended to the persons meeting the requirements above.
 Again, I don’t know the answer unfortunately.

 Deferred action: Too good to be true?

 So, the question is should someone that is not in removal proceedings proactively apply for the deferred action process?
 That is the analysis and debate Immigration Lawyers around the country are debating and discussing.
 Or is this a kick the can approach for our politicians that will place an X on the back of someone that does apply for deferred action?
 As more information becomes available we will analyze and discuss.
-Feel free to contact us for a consultation on whether you are eligible for deferred action and whether it is right for you.
+Feel free to call 773-687-0549 or contact Cipolla Law Group online for a consultation.